-Staff should only discuss concerns with the DSL, Headteacher or chair of governors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the DSL, Headteacher or Chair of Governors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-However, following a number of cases where senior leaders in school have failed to act upon concerns raised by staff, Keeping Children Safe in Education (2020) emphasises that any member of staff can contact children's social care if they are concerned about a child.
+However, following a number of cases where senior leaders in school have failed to act upon concerns raised by staff, Keeping Children Safe in Education emphasises that any member of staff can contact children's social care if they are concerned about a child.

-Child protection information will be stored and handled in line with the Data Protection Act 2018 and HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018.
+Child protection information will be stored and handled in line with the Data Protection Act 2018 6 and HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018.
+We will consider where appropriate information sharing prior to a child's formal transfer to their new setting could also include key staff from their new setting being invited to meetings such as Child Protection, Core group or Team Around a Family (with consent of parents and professionals).